Bug-A-Salt Review: The Urban Hunter’s Dream?

 We’ve all been in the situation where a quick shot is necessary but because the safety automatically re-engaged after the last shot, you missed your chance.

-It simply does a better job of killing larger insects and spiders yet still only requires regular table salt.
-Whether it’s a housefly, brown recluse, or hobo spider, they don’t stand a chance.
+It does a much better job of killing larger insects and spiders yet still only requires regular table salt.
+Whether it’s a housefly, lanternfly, brown recluse, or hobo spider, they don’t stand a chance.

-If you’re no too crazy about the bright yellow exterior, a sleek “Black Fly Edition” is also available.
+If you’re no too crazy about the bright yellow exterior, a sleek “Black Fly Edition” is available, as well as six other limited and regular edition color schemes.
+Samantha bought the limited edition Bug-A-Salt Realtree Camo 3.0 for her father, who’s an avid hunter.

 Lawn & Garden 2.0